Francisco Rodrigues da Cruz: Early life

 Francisco Rodrigues da Cruz was born in Alcochete at 10 p.m. on 29 July 1859, the fourth son of Manuel da Cruz and Catarina Maria de Oliveira.
 Due to the apparent frailty of the newborn and fearing imminent death, Francisco had an emergency baptism at home, by the parish coadjutor Francisco Gomes da Rosa.
 The baptismal rites were only concluded on the next 25 February, in the Parish Church of Saint John the Baptist, when Manuel Teixeira Salgueiro anointed him with the oil of catechumens and pronounced the exorcism.

-Francisco Rodrigues da Cruz was born less than a week before the death of John Vianney; some parallels between the two have been drawn by some authors.
+Francisco Rodrigues da Cruz was born less than a week before the death of John Vianney; some authors have drawn parallels between the two.

 After concluding his secondary education in Lisbon, as he had expressed an interest in becoming a priest, his father sent him at age 16 to attend the Faculty of Theology of the University of Coimbra; he concluded his licentiate degree in 1880, aged 21.
 Shortly afterwards, the Cardinal-Patriarch Inácio do Nascimento de Morais Cardoso had him teaching philosophy in the Patriarchal Seminary in Santarém; he was ordained on 3 June 1882.

 A nervous breakdown prevented him from continuing to teach.
 In 1886 he was invited instead to direct the College of Saint Cajetan (Colégio de São Caetano), an orphan school in Braga; for similar reasons he asked to be replaced in this position by the Salesian Fathers in 1894.
 From then until 1903, he acted as spiritual director of the minor seminary in Lisbon, in the Monastery of St. Vincent Outside the Walls.